Trade/other name(s): Carbatrol, Epitrol, Equetro, Tegretol, Tegretol XR, Teril

 In some cases, carbamazepine also lowers the effectiveness of these drugs at the same time the drug lowers carbamazepine’s effectiveness (see below).

-Carbamazepine can make these drugs to be less effective by causing the body to get rid of them faster:
+Carbamazepine can make these drugs less effective by causing the body to get rid of them faster:

-- Tranquilizers or sedatives: alprazolam, clonazepam, diazepam, lorazepam, midazolam, oxcarbazepine, triazolam
+- Tranquilizers or sedatives: alprazolam, clonazepam, midazolam, oxcarbazepine

-- Antidepressants such as imipramine, amitriptyline, desipramine, nortriptyline, and others of the tricyclic type; also bupropion, citalopram, mirtazapine, and trazodone
+- Antidepressants such as imipramine, amitriptyline, nortriptyline, and others of the tricyclic type; also bupropion, citalopram, sertraline, and trazodone

-- Anti-inflammatory medicines: corticosteroids (such as prednisone, dexamethasone, or other cortisone-like drugs)
+- Anti-inflammatory medicines: corticosteroids (such as prednisone, prednisolone, dexamethasone, or other cortisone-like drugs)

-- Antipsychotics: clozapine, haloperidol, quetiapine, olanzapine, risperidone, ziprasidone, aripiprazole
+- Antipsychotics: clozapine, haloperidol, quetiapine, olanzapine, risperidone, ziprasidone, aripiprazole, paliperidone

-- Calcium channel blocker type blood pressure medicines, for example, felodipine, and others
+- Calcium channel blocker (dihydropyridine type) blood pressure medicines, such as felodipine, amlodipine, nifedipine, and others

 - Anti-seizure drugs: ethosuximide, felbamate, lamotrigine, methsuximide, phensuximide, phenytoin, tiagabine, topiramate, valproate, zonisamide